ajkeith/IntroAnalyticCoding/README.md

-## Introduction to Code Development for Analysis
+# Introduction to Code Development for Analysis

 This post provides a set of references for code development.

+{:toc}

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.